Getting Started with Redis Enterprise Software for Pivotal Platform

 Navigate to the Ops Manager Installation Dashboard and click Import a Product to upload the product file.

 Under the Import a Product button, click + next to the version number of Redis Enterprise for Pivotal Platform.
 This adds the tile to your staging area.

 Configure and Deploy Redis Enterprise for Pivotal Platform

 Click the newly imported tile.

 Navigate to the Assign AZs and Network section on the right navigation bar.
-Select the network for the cluster to use.
-In my environment that is pcf-ert-network.

 - Admin account password: Provide the password for the administrative account.